open-source-labs/Chromogen/README.md

 export default App;
 ```

-If you are use pseudo-random key names, such as with _UUID_, you will need to pass all of your store exports to the ChromogenObserver componet as a `store` prop.
+If you are using pseudo-random key names, such as with _UUID_, you'll need to pass all of your store exports to the ChromogenObserver component as a `store` prop.
 This will allow Chromogen to use source code variable names in the output file, instead of relying on keys.
 When all atoms and selectors are exported from a single file, you can pass the imported module directly:
 ```jsx
 import * as store from './store';
   // ...